danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 bundle exec cucumber
 ```

 Cucumber will print each step as it runs, showing which Ruby file and line number implements it.
-If all steps pass, you’ll see a summary at the end.
+If all steps pass, you'll see a summary at the end.
 For example:

 ```
 Capybara starting Puma...